 - Is at a stable body weight that can be maintained in the long term (ideally in normal BMI category)

-- Is a non smoker and does not take any nicotine
+- Non smoker and does not take any nicotine

-- Has a good support network at home to help out during recovery from surgery
+- Has a good support network at home to help out with childcare/housework during recovery from surgery

 Mummy makeover – before and after photos

-Case 4.
+Case 6.
 Photos showing appearances before and 6 weeks after mummy makeover surgery.
 This mum of two was unhappy with the loose skin on her tummy which did not tighten despite regular exercise.
 She also felt that her 32FF/G breasts were out of proportion with the rest of her body and this made it difficult to exercise.
-A combination of breast reduction and uplift, and tummy tuck with muscle tightening have been used.
-The red line shows how much breast lift has been obtained.
+A combination of breast reduction and uplift, and tummy tuck with muscle tightening have been performed in one operation.
+The red line shows how much breast lift has been obtained in her case.
 Thanks to my patient for giving permission to show these images.

-Case 5.
-Photos showing appearances before and 6 weeks after breast uplift (slight breast reduction on right), tummy tuck and flank liposuction.
+Case 7.
+Photos showing appearances before and 6 weeks after mummy makeover surgery.
 After having 3 children this lady was unhappy with the drooping of her breasts and nipples and prominence of her tummy/flanks.
+A breast uplift (slight breast reduction on right), tummy tuck and flank liposuction have been performed in a single operation.
 Thanks to my patient for giving permission to show these images.

 Mummy makeover – procedure